maheshshinde/PaymentGateway/readme.md

 *	Navigate to the root directory "Paymentgateway.API" of the Web API project
 *	Use the .NET CLI to build and run the application:

-  * dotnet watch or dotnet build
+  * dotnet build
-  * dotnet run
+  *  dotnet watch or dotnet run

-The Web API will be hosted locally and accessible at a URL's http://localhost:5057/swagger/index.html && https://localhost:7099/swagger/index.html.
+The Web API will be hosted locally and accessible at a URL's http://localhost:5057/swagger/index.html and https://localhost:7099/swagger/index.html.

 ### Docker:
 *	Make sure you have Docker Desktop installed on your machine.